barros/tip-request-2/README.md

 #### Future Additions

-- Sync and use same database as *Tip Request* iOS
+- Sync and use same database as *Tip Request* for iOS

 [_Click here to view the iOS version!_](https://github.com/barros/tip-request)